Woodley, Berkshire: Woodley Aerodrome

 From 1935 a civilian flying school was operated by the Philips and Powis company, where trainees were prepared for service in the RAF.
 The company won a £2M Air Ministry order for 500 M.9 Master Is on 11 June 1938 and this was Britain's largest order for training aeroplanes at the time and required considerable and urgent expansion of the busy factory later that year.
 By 1939 Phillips and Powis had 1,000 employees and major extensions to the factory and an impressive new 'art deco' headquarters designed by Guy Morgan were officially opened by Air Minister Sir Kingsley Wood on 27 January 1939.
 When war broke out that September, the airfield and factory buildings were camouflaged and the grass runways were disguised by false hedges.
 The nearby 'Eleven Elms' were cut down because it was feared they were a landmark which could identify the Aerodrome.
 In 1940 the company was awarded a Spitfire repair and service contract and at the height of World War Two there was a 24-hour 7 day working week and 5,000 employees and many dispersed production and storage sites around the local area.
 The RAF formed No. 10 Flying Instructors' School in 1942 from the former No. 8 Elementary Flying Training School.
 The aerodrome was bombed three times in 1940 but the damage was minor and there were no deaths.

 Around 6,000 civil and military aircraft were built and first flown here from 1933 to 1962 and, in 1939, the Phillips & Powis factory installed Britain's first moving track assembly line for aircraft production, to build the Miles Master advanced training aeroplane.
-Today, Woodley's aviation heritage is commemorated by the Museum of Berkshire Aviation on the southern edge of the former airfield.
-After the Second World War, Woodley continued to grow, with industry relocating from Reading, and new housing.
-In the 1960s the airfield was closed together with its last aircraft factory and a new town centre was created replacing old village shops.
-The former airfield was redeveloped for housing by Adwest Properties Ltd in the 1980s and Woodley is now largely indistinguishable from Reading.
+After the Second World War, Woodley continued to grow, with other industries relocating here from Reading.
+By early the 1960s the aerodrome was little-used and all flying finally ceased soon after the Handley Page (Reading) Ltd aircraft factory closed in 1962-63.
+After gravel extraction in the 1960s and 70s, aerodrome was redeveloped for housing and light industry by Adwest Properties Ltd in the 1980s.
+The Adwest Group and its tenants continued to use many of the former Miles aircraft factory buildings into the 21st century.
+Today, Woodley's aviation heritage is mainly commemorated by the Museum of Berkshire Aviation and also many aviation-related road names on the former aerodrome.

-Government

-The Office for National Statistics places Woodley within the Reading Urban Area, but for purposes of local government it is in the unitary authority of Wokingham, and outside the area of Reading Borough Council.
-Woodley is a civil parish with town status (adopted in 1974) and an elected town council.
-The town council and unitary authority are responsible for different aspects of local government.
-Woodley is divided between the Reading East and Maidenhead parliamentary constituencies.
+Governance

+There are two tiers of local government covering Woodley, at parish (town) and unitary authority level: Woodley Town Council and Wokingham Borough Council.
+The town council is based at the Oakwood Centre on Headley Road, which was completed in 2004.

+For national elections, Woodley forms part of the Earley and Woodley constituency.